Here’s a list of frequently asked questions…

 If you live in Scotland, you can access more information on the Home Owners’ Support fund at www.mygov.scot/home-owners-support-fund

-If you live in Wales, you should contact your local council’s Housing Options team, homelessness team or housing strategy officers for information on whether there is a mortgage rescue scheme in your area which could help you.
+If you live in Wales, you should contact your local council’s housing options team, homelessness team or housing strategy officers for information on whether there is a mortgage rescue scheme in your area which could help you.

 If you are no longer able to afford to live in your home, we may be able to help you sell the property through our assisted voluntary sale scheme.
 You’ll be able to stay in your property while it’s on the market, you’ll stay in control of the sale process and we’ll even pay your sale costs.